Google Toolbar PageRank Demystified

 Listen to the Masters of Yore

-I have had it argued, in all seriousness, that the TBPR had a value as consumers would consult it for ‘authority’ prior to making a purchase.
-Oh come on!
+I have had it argued, in all seriousness, that the TBPR had value because consumers would consult it for ‘authority’ before making a purchase.
+Oh, come on!

 As penned by SE Guru Mike Grehan,